How much does it cost to adopt a pet?

 What is covered in the adoption fee for cats and dogs?

 Adoption Fees include: At minimum, first round of vaccinations (DA2PP, Bordetella), a general dewormer, a heartworm test (if at least 6 months old), topical flea treatment, a microchip and rabies vaccination if old enough.
-Once the dog is old enough for a rabies vaccination, the adopter may return to Animal Services Monday-Friday between 2-4 pm to receive the vaccine and license at no extra charge.
+Once the dog is old enough for a rabies vaccination, the adopter may return to Animal Services Monday-Friday at a scheduled appointment time to receive the vaccine and license at no extra charge.
 The adoption fee also includes the spay or neuter surgery.
 Cat Adoption vaccinations include at minimum, first round of vaccinations (FVRCP), a general dewormer, FELV test (if < 6 months) and FELV/FIV test (6 months and above).

 NOTE: All dogs, cats and ferrets 4 months and above must be vaccinated against rabies per Florida State Law.